dakshgupta2002/dakshgupta2002/README.md

 ![Daksh Gupta's GitHub stats](https://github-readme-stats.vercel.app/api?username=dakshgupta2002&show_icons=true&theme=outrun)

 #### In my view JS is the most versatile and capable language.
+It is a multi-paradime language making it the best buddy for developers.
-What are your thought?
+What are your thoughts?

 <!--[Kamehameha](https://c.tenor.com/khwqWo5ouEAAAAAC/goku-ultra-instinct.gif)-->